dianarociogg/dianarocio.github.io/index.md

 # Diana Rocio Galindo

 I am specialised in design, develop, implement and integrate data sources and provide solutions using data science for decision making processes.
 I use tools and techniques in each stage of the projects as data engineering, analysis, management, and visualisation.

-Some project codes are available on repositories, most of them cannot share due to confidentiality agreements.
-I have strong analytical, problem-solving, and communication skills, and I am passionate about using data to support decision-making and improve social and environmental outcomes.
+Strong analytical, problem-solving, and communication oriented skills, I am passionate about using data to support decision-making and improve social and environmental outcomes for multidisciplinary data.

-I am constantly learning new technologies and methods, and I enjoy to collaborate to achieve goals in diverse and dynamic teams.
-You can view my CV on this website for more information about my experience and qualifications.
-If you need references or further information, please contact me directly.
+I enjoy constantly learning new technologies and methods, and professionally to collaborate to achieve goals in diverse and dynamic teams.
+For more information about my experience and qualifications or further information, please contact me directly.

 ---